codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/debugging-codefresh-builds-locally.md

 caption="Getting the full name of a Docker image (click image to enlarge)"
 %}

-Notice that if your image does not have bash available you can use `/bin/sh` instead as the last part of the command
+Notice that if your image does not have bash available you can use `/bin/sh` instead, as the last part of the command.

 ### Step 4 - Change the work directory to the root project